Click here for our latest COVID-19 updates.

 Brampton College has a long history of achieving outstanding A level results.
-The College came 3rd nationally in the Department for Education (DfE) performance table of independent sixth form colleges (published January 2018) and has come top of all sixth form colleges in London for the last 17 years.
-In 2017 the DfE also placed the College in the top 5% of schools and colleges in the country, and number one in Barnet, for the A level Progress Score, which measures how much progress students have made from GCSE to A level – an exceptional achievement.
+The College came 3rd nationally in the Department for Education (DfE) performance table of independent sixth form colleges (published January 2019) and has come top of all sixth form colleges in London for the last 18 years.
+In 2018 the DfE also placed the College in the top 5% of schools and colleges in the country, for the A level Progress Score, which measures how much progress students have made from GCSE to A level – an exceptional achievement.

 Follow the links below to find out more information about our recent results.

 *Excluding small tutorial colleges with less than 40 students

 These outstanding achievements reflect Brampton’s position as the top sixth form college in London and are a result of our encouraging, supportive environment that aims to help each student succeed in their individual ambitions.

 Right now I feel awesome!
 Coming to Brampton was a great change.
 I instantly enjoyed the teaching and environment, including the regular testing system and small class groups.
 The individual attention helps you realise your potential.
 Definitely come to Brampton, it’s good for everyone.
 It focussed me on my work and I got great results – so it all paid off!

 Natalyia Ashurova transferred to us from another school and has achieved an A*A*A here at Brampton

 I’m really happy.
 I couldn’t sleep for a few days but I’m so relieved now.
 I’m off to study Medicine which has been my goal from day one!

 I’ve especially valued the personal relationships you develop with teachers here at Brampton – being able to go to them whenever I needed them for questions, time management or personal guidance.
 They helped me beyond my academic studies.